GaelGil/sentence_generator_model/README.md

 # sentence_generator_model

-This project here is an extension to my `sentence-generator` project which can be found here <a href=""></a>.
+This project here is an extension to my `sentence-generator` project which can be found here [sentence](https://sentence-gen.herokuapp.com/)..
 I used to have my model on the same place as my website.
 In this project I sepereate my model from my website.
 In this project I have mi model and a api which I host on a seperate server from my website.
-It takes requests and sends back a generated [sentence](https://sentence-gen.herokuapp.com/).
+It takes requests and sends back a generated sentence.
 # Getting Started

 To begin you can clone the repo.
 Before you can start this project up you should create a virtual enviorment to install all the packages.
 You can create a virtual envoirment witht this command.